Skip to main contentSkip to navigation

 Used in Kingston A400, PNY CS900, & Patriot Burst laptop SSDs.
 The SATAFIRM S11 firmware bug causes these drives to report the model name as "SATAFIRM S11" with 0 bytes capacity.
 The controller's firmware has corrupted, but the NAND data is intact.
 We use PC-3000 SSD to access the controller's diagnostic mode, read the NAND directly through ATA vendor-specific commands, & reconstruct the file system from the raw flash dump.
 Cost: $450 to $900.

-Laptop Hard Drive Repair vs. Data Recovery
+What Is the Difference Between Laptop Hard Drive Repair and Data Recovery?

 Searching for "laptop hard drive repair" usually means one of two things: fixing the drive so the laptop boots again, or extracting data from a dead drive.
 These are different procedures with different outcomes.